Today’s guest post comes from my good friend and colleague, Nick Smoot Enjoy! -J

 2) Strength training will make women bulky

+Not true.
 Most men have a hard time getting bulky, and they have a boatload more testosterone (which is the hormone that drives muscle growth).

 Strength training won’t make women bulky.

 What it will do however is make them strong, confident, powerful, speed up their metabolism and give them the “toned” and “shapely” look most women are looking for.

 3) The best way for women to get lean is by doing cardio